BitBangersCode/NodeBB-Wiki/Troubleshooting-&-FAQ.md

 If you experience difficulties setting up a NodeBB instance, perhaps one of the following may help.

-### I set up my NodeBB to point to a certain URL, but when I try accessing it, the page looks weird, and I see lots of curly braces?

-Whenever this happens, it is usually indicative of the server being accessed by an address that is unexpected.
-For example, if NodeBB were set up so that its base URL is `http://192.168.1.100:4567`, and it were accessed via `http://10.10.232.185:4567`, even if both of these addresses pointed to the same physical machine, the proper template data would not load, as the ajax request fetching the data would violate the [same-origin policy](http://en.wikipedia.org/wiki/Same-origin_policy).

-Simply put, NodeBB can only be accessed by one address at a time (for now).
-If you are attempting to access it from a different address, run NodeBB with the `--setup` flag and enter that new address into the `Publically accessible URL` field.

 ### `npm` says something is wrong...

 For the most part, errors involving `npm` are due to Node.js being outdated.
 If you see an error similar to this one while running `npm install`: